Things to do in London in 3 days

 Kensington Gardens

-Afternoon Tea at Kensington
+Afternoon tea at Kensington

 Victoria & Albert Museum

-Admission to see the permanent collection at the V&A is free.
-Some temporary exhibitions are also free, but there is usually a fee to enter the main exhibitions, unless you have a London Pass.
+Some temporary exhibitions are also free, but there is usually a fee to enter the main ones, unless you have a London Pass.

 Last Night in the West End